 Article VI: OFFICERS

 Section 2.
 PRESIDENT.
-The President shall be the chief executive officer of the Association and shall serve for one (1) year.
-The President's duties are: to preside at all meetings of the members and of the Board of Directors; to have general and active management of the business of the Association; to see that all orders and resolutions of the Board of Directors are carried into effect; and to execute all contracts and agreements authorized by the Board of Directors.
+The “President” shall be the chief executive officer of the Association and shall serve for one (1) year.
+The President's duties are: to preside at all meetings of the Association Members and of the Board of Directors; to have general and active management of the business of the Association; to see that all orders and resolutions of the Board of Directors are carried into effect; and to execute all contracts and agreements authorized by the Board of Directors.

-The President shall have the general supervision and direction of the other officers of the Association and shall see that their duties are properly performed.
+The President shall have the general supervision and direction of the other Executive Officers of the Association and shall see that their duties are properly performed.

-The President shall submit a report of the operations of the Association for the year to the members at the Annual Meeting.
+The President shall submit a report of the operations of the Association for the year to the Association Members at the Annual Meeting.

 The Treasurer shall disburse the funds of the Association as may be ordered by the Board, taking proper vouchers for such disbursements, and shall render to the President and Directors, at meetings of the Board, whenever they may require it, an account of all transactions as Treasurer and of the financial conditions of the Association.